Illustration of the tortoise and the hare

 Alright, that’s it for now.
 If you want more muscle-building information, we have a free muscle-building newsletter.
 If you want a full workout and diet program, including a 5-month customizable full-body workout routine, a diet guide, a recipe book, and online coaching, check out our Bony to Beastly Program.
 Or, if you want a customizable intermediate muscle-building program, check out our Outlift Program.

 Shane Duquette is the founder of Outlift, Bony to Beastly, and Bony to Bombshell, each with millions of readers.
-He's gained seventy pounds and has over a decade of experience helping more than ten thousand naturally thin people build muscle.
-He also has a degree in design, but those are inversely correlated with muscle growth.
+He's a Certified Conditioning Coach (CCC), has gained seventy pounds, and has over a decade of experience helping more than ten thousand naturally thin people build muscle.
+He also has a degree in fine arts, but those are inversely correlated with muscle growth.

 Marco Walker-Ng is the founder and strength coach of Outlift, Bony to Beastly, and Bony to Bombshell.
 He's a certified trainer (PTS) and nutrition coach (PN) with a Bachelor's degree in Health Sciences (BHSc) from the University of Ottawa.
 He has over 15 years of experience helping people gain muscle and strength, with clients including college, professional, and Olympic athletes.